 Carolyn Mee Dean Of College

 Carolyn Mee was educated at St Joseph’s College, Mildura.
 She completed an Education Degree at Flinders University while residing at Aquinas and was the first female president at Aquinas in 1991.
 Before her appointment at the College, Carolyn was a lead teacher and Head of House at Pembroke School.
-In addition to her Education degree, Carolyn has a Post-Graduate qualification in Counselling and a Graduate Certificate in Positive Education.
+Additionally, Carolyn has a post-graduate qualification in counselling and Positive Education.
 She is also a Justice of the Peace in South Australia.

 Sarah Moller Assistant Dean (Academics)

-Sarah completed her initial qualifications in Education and Arts at the University of Adelaide, and subsequently attained a Bachelor of Visual Arts (Honours) and a Doctor of Philosophy (Visual Arts) from Charles Darwin University.
-Initially working in youth ministry at Saint Ignatius College, Adelaide, she then went on to teach Art, English and History at Loreto College and O’Loughlin Catholic College, Darwin.
+Sarah completed her initial qualifications in Education and Arts at the University of Adelaide, and subsequently attained a Bachelor of Visual Arts (Honours) and a Doctor of Philosophy (Visual Arts) from Charles Darwin University, completed in Germany.
+Initially working in youth ministry at Saint Ignatius College, Adelaide, she then went on to teach Art, English and History at Loreto College and O’Loughlin College, Darwin.
 She is a practising visual artist and has a particular interest in equipping university students to succeed academically.

 Michael Braithwaite Business Manager

-Michael Braithwaite came to Aquinas in 2006 after twenty years in professional accounting with various professional practices in Adelaide, including ten years operating his own accountancy business.
+Michael Braithwaite was educated at Tenison Woods College in Mount Gambier.
 With a business degree from Deakin University, he is a member of the Institute of Chartered Accountants.
 He has a Graduate Diploma in Psychology from Flinders University, where he is presently undertaking a Masters Degree in Educational Administration.

 Kerry Qi Hui Feng Accountant

 Originally from China, Kerry came to Australia to finish her high school education.
 She has a Bachelor of International Hotel Management and has extensive work experience in the hospitality industry.
 She later completed a Master of Business Professional Accounting at the University of SA.
-She is currently undertaking a Certified Practising Accountant (CPA) Programme.
+She recently graduated as a Certified Practising Accountant (CPA).